 Baroness Jones of Moulsecoomb

-On the Assembly, she chairs the Economy Committee, Deputy Chair of the Policing and Crime Committee and is a member of the Environment Committee.
-Her work has a strong emphasis on civil liberties, sustainability and localism.
-She was the Green Party candidate for Mayor of London in 2012.
+On the Assembly, she chaired the Economy Committee, the Housing Committee and was Deputy Chair of the Policing and Crime Committee.
+Her work, including several reports, has a strong emphasis on civil liberties, sustainability and social justice.

-On Transport, Jenny has worked to secure safer roads, improved facilities for pedestrians and cyclists, reductions in road crimes and traffic, and excellent public transport for all users.
-On Planning and Housing, she has chaired the Assembly committee and produced several reports.
-She is a member of the Metropolitan Police Authority where she holds the Met and the Mayor to account, particularly on civil liberties.
+She sat on the Metropolitan Police Authority from 2000 to 2012 (when it was abolished) where she held the Met and the Mayor to account, particularly on civil liberties.
 She has consistently called for greater police resources for the enforcement of road traffic laws, and for better support for victims of crime.

 In all her roles, Jenny has raised awareness of the dangers of climate change and the urgent need to reduce greenhouse emissions.
-Jenny has been a member of the project board that has lead the delivery of the East London Green Grid of open spaces.
+Jenny has been a member of the project board that was leading the delivery of the East London Green Grid of open spaces.

 In 2004, Jenny was named as one of 200 'women of achievement'.
 Before her election, Jenny Jones was an archaeologist working mainly in the Middle East and a former chair of the Green Party Executive.

 For media enquiries only please contact firstname.lastname@example.org or call Ian Wingrove 07967 205330